Skip to main content

 The Clinical Significance of Vasomotor Symptoms

 Vasomotor symptoms (VMS), such as hot flashes and night sweats, are not passive occurrences.
 They are acute episodes of thermoregulatory and autonomic nervous system dysfunction.
-Research now indicates that the frequency and severity of VMS are linked to risk, independent of other traditional risk factors.
+Research now indicates that the frequency and severity of VMS are linked to cardiovascular disease risk, independent of other traditional risk factors.
 Women who experience frequent or persistent VMS may have underlying vascular vulnerabilities that are unmasked by the hormonal changes of perimenopause.

 Frequent and persistent vasomotor symptoms may serve as an early indicator of increased future cardiovascular disease risk.